Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Runtimes/nodejs.md

 #### Validate the self-signed certificate

-The Apron Node.js client ships with an API, `getCertificate`, where you can fetch the self-signed certificate from the server before connecting to the Apron daemon.
+The Mapepire Node.js client ships with an API, `getCertificate`, where you can fetch the self-signed certificate from the server before connecting to the Mapepire daemon.
 This allows your code to validate it using your own validation implementation before using it.

 `getCertificate` returns [an object](https://nodejs.org/api/tls.html#certificate-object) with the `raw` property, which can in turn be passed in as `ca` as part of the `DaemonServer` interface.